-This salad recipe is great for holiday meals!
+This roasted sweet potato salad recipe is great for holiday meals!
 The roasted sweet potatoes, cauliflower, greens, and crunchy toppings tossed in a creamy miso dressing.

 What I'm about to say may shock you.
 It may even offend you.
 But it must be said.

 I don't really like most Thanksgiving foods.
 Not the turkey.
 Not the candied yams.
 Not the green bean casserole.
 Not even the pumpkin pie.

 Over the years, I've sat at the Thanksgiving table and wondered: "What's wrong with me?"
 Am I un-American?
 Is there something I'm missing?
 Why does everyone else look forward to this all year?
 Who first decided to make a pie out of squash? 🙇 Oh well… "Pass the mashed potatoes, please."